QueuQ/CGLB/README.md

  ## Evaluation and Visualization Toolkit
  We provide three protocols to evaluate the obtained results as follows.
-With out pipeline, the results are uniformly stored in the form of performance matrix, which can be directly fed into our evaluation toolkit.
+With out pipeline, the results are uniformly stored in the form of a performance matrix, which can be directly fed into our evaluation toolkit.

  ### 1. Visualization of the Performance Matrix